Craftidore/Obsidian-Genesys/TTRPG-Statblock-Layout/README.md

 # Genesys / Star Wars RPG Statblocks (TTRPG Statblocks)
 This is a Statblock Layout for the TTRPG Statblocks plugin for Obsidian.
-It requires both the plugin and one of Craftidore's dice snippets to be installed.
+It does not require Craftidore's dice snippet to be installed.

 ## Features / Functionalities
-* Dice Pool calculations for primary skills (nemesis / rivals)
+* Dice Pool calculations for primary skills (nemesis / rivals).
+* Dice Pool rolling for skills (requires Dice Roller plugin to be installed).
-* Dice Pool skill calculations for type minion quantity (minion)
+* Dice Pool skill calculations for type minion quantity (minion).
-* Health calculations for type minion quantity (minion)
+* Health calculations for type minion quantity (minion).
 * Interactive wounds counter which adjusts minion dice pools.

 ## To install